itsmahsank/Job-Listing-Web-App/README.md

 A full-stack web application built as a learning project to demonstrate modern web development skills.
 This project showcases my journey in mastering React, Flask, and web scraping technologies.

-## 🎯 Project Overview

-As a fresh graduate passionate about web development, I built this job listing application to:
-- **Learn full-stack development** with modern technologies
-- **Practice API design** and database management
-- **Master web scraping** and data processing
-- **Build responsive UIs** with professional styling
-- **Implement real-world features** like filtering, search, and pagination

 ## 🚀 Key Features Implemented